 Conclusion

 In this paper we introduce the shared features principle and provide an initial test of its heuristic and predictive value.
 We found that when a valenced source and neutral target object shared one feature with one another (color or size), this was enough to influence assumptions about other features of the target (valence).
 This was true for both automatic and self-reported evaluations and when the type and nature of the shared feature was varied.
+Across experiments and in meta analyses, the principle was found to produce effects that were replicable, robust, and general.
 Although this paper focused on just one domain (attitudes) our conceptual account applies to many more, and offers a unified way to describe and analyze shared feature effects throughout psychological science.
 In all likelihood, there are many other domains and phenomena that could be conceptualized as instances of shared feature effects than covered here.
 We hope that our account will stimulate a new wave of research on this topic and contribute to a broader and deeper understanding of the way in which people arrive at assumptions about the features of objects in their environment.

 References